OS2World/SYSTEM-LOADER-QSINIT/tbin/readme.txt

    Shell command execution can be terminated by Ctrl-C in MT mode.

-   Another one of unobvious features is that all QSINIT Ctrl-Alt-Fx hotkeys (various dumps) starts to react at any time (not only during key waiting).
+   Another unobvious feature is that all QSINIT Ctrl-Alt-Fx hotkeys (various dumps) start to react at any time (not only during key waiting).

   =======================================================================
   11. Supported kernels